Denny Road to Squaw Prairie Road:

 Walworth: ht/ft: 6.5 | cfs: 5.09

-Gauge note: There’s also an inconspicuous bridge marker gauge at Denny Road located on the downstream side closer to the north bank (i.e., river-right).
+There’s an inconspicuous bridge marker at Denny Road located on the downstream side closer to the north bank (i.e., river-right).
 The water was a few inches below the 18” mark, which is on the high side.

 We recommend this level – although we can’t in good conscience really recommend this trip.
 Regardless, the creek was still high after the solid dose of rain received only 36 hours prior to this trip.
 You can paddle it a little lower, but we don’t recommend anything below 4.95′ on the USGS gauge.